Moscow: Empire (1721–1917)

-After losing the status as the capital of the empire, the population of Moscow at first decreased, from 200,000 in the 17th century to 130,000 in 1750.
-But after 1750, the population grew more than tenfold over the remaining duration of the Russian Empire, reaching 1.8 million by 1915.
+After losing the status as capital, the population at first decreased, from 200,000 in the 17th century to 130,000 in 1750.
+But after 1750, the population grew tenfold over the remaining duration of the Russian Empire, reaching 1.8 million by 1915.
 The 1770–1772 Russian plague killed up to 100,000 people in Moscow.
 By 1700, the building of cobbled roads had begun.
-In November 1730, the permanent street light was introduced, and by 1867 many streets had a gaslight.
+In 1730, permanent street lights were introduced, and by 1867 many streets had a gaslight.
 In 1883, near the Prechistinskiye Gates, arc lamps were installed.
 In 1741 Moscow was surrounded by a barricade 25 mi long, the Kamer-Kollezhskiy barrier, with 16 gates at which customs tolls were collected.
-Its line is traced today by a number of streets called val (“ramparts”).
+Its line is traced today by several streets called val ("ramparts").
+In the early 19th century, the Arch of Konstantino-Elenensky gate was paved with bricks, but the Spassky Gate was the main front gate of the Kremlin and used for royal entrances.
+From this gate, wooden and stone bridges stretched across the moat.
+Books were sold on this bridge and stone platforms were built nearby for guns – "raskats".
+The Tsar Cannon was located on the platform of the Lobnoye mesto.
+The road connecting Moscow with St. Petersburg, now the M10 highway, was completed in 1746, its Moscow end following the old Tver road, which had existed since the 16th century.
+It became known as Peterburskoye Schosse after it was paved in the 1780s.
+Petrovsky Palace was built in 1776–1780 by Matvey Kazakov.
 Between 1781 and 1804 the Mytischinskiy water pipe (the first in Russia) was built.

-In 1813, following the destruction of much of the city during the French occupation, a Commission for the Construction of the City of Moscow was established.
-It launched a great program of rebuilding, including a partial replanning of the city-centre.
-Among many buildings constructed or reconstructed at this time was the Grand Kremlin Palace and the Kremlin Armoury, the Moscow University, the Moscow Manege (Riding School), and the Bolshoi Theatre.
-In 1903 the Moskvoretskaya water supply was completed.
+When Napoleon invaded Russia in 1812, the Muscovites were evacuated.
+The Moscow fire was principally the effect of Russian sabotage.
+Napoleon's Grande Armée was forced to retreat and nearly annihilated by the devastating Russian winter.
+In 1813, following the destruction during the French occupation, a Commission for the Construction of the City of Moscow was established.
+It launched a great program of rebuilding, including a partial replanning of the centre.
+Among many buildings constructed, or reconstructed, was the Grand Kremlin Palace and the Kremlin Armoury, the Moscow University, the Moscow Manege (Riding School), and the Bolshoi Theatre.
+The Arbat Street had been in existence since at least the 15th century, but it was developed into a prestigious area during the 18th century.
+It was destroyed in the fire of 1812 and was rebuilt completely in the early 19th century.
+Moscow State University was established in 1755.
+Its main building was reconstructed after the 1812 fire by Domenico Giliardi.
+The Moskovskiye Vedomosti newspaper appeared from 1756, originally in weekly intervals, and from 1859 as a daily newspaper.